rhel-labs/instruqt/image-mode-day2/02-switch-an-image/assignment.md

 Using tags for identifying image contents
 ===

-Let's add some new content to our webserver in prepartion for deploying an application, then build it with a new tag.
+Let's add some new content to our webserver in preparation for deploying an application, then build it with a new tag.

 Click on the [button label="Containerfile" background="#ee0000" color="#c7c7c7"](tab-1) tab.